Perform a Load-Flow Analysis Using Simscape Electrical

-Simscape™ Electrical™ can perform a power-flow, or load-flow, analysis for an AC electrical power transmission system modeled using the Simscape three-phase electrical domain.
+Simscape™ Electrical™ can perform a power-flow, or load-flow, analysis for an AC, DC, or mixed AC and DC electrical power transmission system modeled using the Simscape three-phase electrical domain.
 A load-flow analysis allows you to determine the voltage magnitudes, voltage phase angles, active power, and reactive power of the electrical system in steady-state operation.

 For a given steady-state operating point, the load-flow data reveals the: